lukejacksonn/hyperapp-wiki/API.md

 ### model

-The model is a primitive type, array or object that represents the state of your application.
+The model is a primitive type, array or object that represents the state of an application.

-Changes in the model cause the [view](#view) to be rendered, and [actions](#actions) are triggered to change the model.
+Changes in the model cause the [view](#view) to be rendered, and the model is changed by triggering [actions](#actions).

 ### view

 A view is a function that returns a virtual node.
 See [h](#h).
-To render a view, you must update the model by triggering [actions](#actions).

 Signature: (model, actions).